Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

  - Teams Meeting Audio Conferencing - Expose the DialIn provisioned PSTN numbers of a Teams Meeting

 ### Fixes
- - Bug fixes and telemetry imporevements
+ - Bug fixes and telemetry improvements
  - Added missing reaction capability resolution for teams and rooms meetings
  - Fixed broken regression bug due to Reaction Feature not being initialized in Lobby
  - Call survey - validate survey data types.
 Throw validation error if there is unexpected elements in survey data.